Are You Looking for Cheap Car Insurance?

 This could have a huge bearing on your premiums.
 Anytime you add young or risky drivers to your auto insurance policy, you’re going to get hammered.
 It’s just a fact.
 Don’t put someone with a multitude of accidents or DUIs on your insurance.
-As for your young driver – tell him to keep his or her grades up.
+As for your young driver – tell him to keep his grades up.
 That way, you can take advantage of the “good student” discount to bring costs down somewhat.

 This is fairly new, but it might save you some money.
 In case you’re unfamiliar with telematics…it involves, with your permission, using a device or a “black box” in your car, which monitors your every move.
 Insurers can analyze your movements and driving statistics.
 If they determine you’re a good driver, using your car safely, and in accordance to the information you provided, you might prove to them you deserve a better rate.
 That is, if you don’t mind Big Brother watching.